Kizuyo/SylhShrinkerCartPlus/README.md

 - ✅ **Safe limits**: avoids making large objects too small.
 - ✅ **Restoration**: once an object leaves the cart, it gradually returns to its original size.
 - ✅ **Configuration**: You can change multiple things !
+- ✅ **Only Valuable**: Only valuable will be shrinks, so you can still using C.A.R.T Cannon & Laser

 Enjoy smoother carts and cleaner gameplay.
 No more massive furniture bouncing out like a possessed fridge. 😉